buffeinstein/PageRank-Explanation-And-Implementation/README.md

             x0 /= torch.norm(x0)
 ```

-Now, we need to make the $\textbf{a}$ vector to make $P$ stochastic and all.
+We need to make the $\textbf{a}$ vector to make $P$ stochastic.
 We know that every row that we've entered numbers into is already stochastic - thus, we just need to check for rows of all 0s.

 ```
             stochastic_rows = torch.sparse.sum(self.P,1).indices()